Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ## Radio Info

-This has been renamed testing it seems but on most MTK phones should be Info.
+This has been renamed  to 'testing' it seems but on most MTK phones it should be 'Info'.

 Dial:
 ```